-Tui Na (pronounced 'twee-nah' and sometimes spelled tuina) is a type of Chinese massage practiced for several thousand years as a part of the larger Chinese system of medicine.
+Tui Na (pronounced 'twee-nah' and sometimes spelled tuina) is a type of Chinese massage.
+This massage has been part of the larger Chinese system of medicine for several thousand years.

 Tui means “push” and Na means “grasp,” and this deeply penetrating massage therapy includes a series of pressing, rolling, tapping, and kneading techniques.

 This massage is based on the principles of Traditional Chinese Medicine (TCM) and the flow of energy (qi or chi) through the energy pathways (meridians) of your body.
 The movement of qi shows up as changes in muscle and fascial tone, circulation of blood and fluids, and sensations such as tingling or warmth.

 Massage techniques focus on freeing blocked energy to relieve pain and to let the body heal itself.
 As such, Chinese massage practitioners need to understand the underlying concepts of TCM to choose which points along the meridians to massage.

 Techniques include massage of muscles and tendons, stimulation of acupressure points to directly affect the qi flow, and techniques to realign muscles, bones, and ligaments.
 Although some of the massage techniques are similar to Swedish massage, they are done with the intention of harmonizing yin and yang.

 To receive Chinese massage, you typically wear loose clothing and no shoes and lie on a table or a mat on the floor.
 The practitioner uses a specific treatment protocol based on your specific problems.
 The practitioner may also use compresses, external herbal poultices, liniments, and salves, as well as cupping and moxibustion (burning a herb called moxa).

 Different systems of tuina focus on particular aspects of the therapeutic principles.
 In China, the main systems include: